 Today the program is conducted every second year and has also spontaneously triggered awareness in parents.
 Many are now aware of how common childhood eyesight problems can be and choose to take their children for eye check-ups on their own accord.

 Good oral hygiene practices start from young

-Unlike the eyesight programme that focuses on children between the ages of 9 to 11, Mekong Plus other equally successful oral hygiene programme begins during kindergarten and lasts until Primary 5.
+Unlike the eyesight program that focuses on children between the ages of 9 to 11, Mekong Plus other equally successful oral hygiene program begins during kindergarten and lasts until Primary 5.